 The use of safety technology in the trucking industry is on the rise and Penske continues to invest in onboard video technology to improve driver coaching, reduce liability and exonerate drivers.
 Penske Logistics is among fleets that have installed both forward- and driver-facing cameras, and the company now has 3,000 cameras in use.
 What’s more, it has seen significant safety improvements since implementing the technology in 2018.

-Jason Herr, vice president of safety for Penske Logistics, said there have been fewer collisions and third-party liability claims are down 40 percent compared to pre-camera levels.
+Jason Herr, vice president of safety for Penske Logistics, said there had been fewer collisions and third-party liability claims are down 40% compared to pre-camera levels.
 In addition, associates engage in just over 1,300 coaching sessions weekly, which help drivers do their jobs better.
 “For us, from the beginning of this journey it was all about the coaching,” he said.
 “It is an awesome feeling to know that we’re helping those associates do their best work.”

 The cameras, which are from SmartDrive, rely on a trigger-based system and are activated by an event, such as hard braking.
 “That is reviewed by a SmartDrive employee.
 They make a recommendation they pass to our site leaders, and our site leaders reach out to drivers for improvement or a pat on the back,” Herr said.